JuniperMar/JuniperMar/README.md

 - 👋 Hi, I’m @JuniperMar
 - 👀 I’m interested in computational biology.
-- 🌱 I’m currently learning HTML, CSS, and Javascript.
+- 🌱 I have experience in HTML, CSS, Javascript, and Swift.
 - 🦉 I’m currently working on ________.

 <!---